AydinLT00/ROS2_projects/proj_3/README.md

-This is a solid technical workflow.
-Even if you're "working slowly," documenting these fragmented steps is exactly what makes a great GitHub repository—it helps others who are stuck on the same integration issues.

-Here is a structured, professional `README.md` based on your notes and images.

----

 # Isaac Sim + ROS 2 Jazzy: SLAM with AgileX Limo

 This repository documents the configuration required to perform SLAM using **ROS 2 Jazzy** and **NVIDIA Isaac Sim**.

-Integrating Isaac Sim with ROS 2 can be challenging due to the lack of consolidated tutorials.
 This project serves as a step-by-step guide to configuring a robot (AgileX Limo), setting up the necessary Action Graphs, and running `slam_toolbox` to generate a map.

 ## 🛠 Prerequisites
 - **Isaac Sim** (tested on 2023.x/4.x)